Add as a preferred source on Google

 • Combine all of the ingredients in a large pot.

-3 cloves minced garlic, ¼ cup water, ½ teaspoon cumin, ½ teaspoon smoked paprika, 1 teaspoon salt, ½ teaspoon pepper, 3 Tablespoons olive oil, ¼ cup chopped parsley
+3 cloves minced garlic, ¼ cup water, ½ teaspoon cumin, ½ teaspoon smoked paprika, 1 teaspoon salt, ½ teaspoon pepper, 3 tablespoons olive oil, ¼ cup chopped parsley

 • Cover, and let simmer over medium-high heat for 20 minutes or until the liquids have reduced, stirring occasionally.